IMSoley/tasawwuf/README.md

 * For Every Disease Allah Sent Down a Cure
 * Secret of the Spirit

+### Shaikh Ahmad Al Alawi

+* A Sufi Saint of the Twentieth Century: Shaikh Ahmad al-Alawi
+* The Qur'an and the Prophet in the Writings of Shaykh Ahmad al-Alawi
+* Two Invocations
+* Two Who Attained: Twentieth-Century Sufi Saints: Fatima al-Yashrutiyya & Shaykh Ahmad al-'Alawi
+* Knowledge of God

+### Martin Lings

+* What is Sufism?
+* Splendors of Qur'an Calligraphy and Illumination
+* The Book of Certainty: The Sufi Doctrine of Faith, Vision and Gnosis

 ### Others

 * Nobody Son of Nobody [[Amazon](https://amzn.to/3bQeEVm), [PDF](https://hohmpress.com/free-downloads/12052016-Nobody-Son-Of-Nobody.pdf)]